bizz84/firebase_auth_demo_flutter/docs/sign-in-email-link.md

 }
 ```

-The value to use is stored in the authorized domains at the bottom of the the Firebase sign-in method page:
+This is defined in the authorized domains at the bottom of the the Firebase sign-in method page:

 ![](email-link-sign-in-associated-domains.png)